eadamwinter/AzureFunctionsProject/README.md

 # About

 This .net based Azure Functions application consists of two Azure Functions.
-It is designed for developer purposes using azurite (Azure Storage Emulator).
+It is designed for development purposes using azurite (Azure Storage Emulator).

 # Functions